 - Industrialisation in the rural areas has brought in income stability and has increased the household purchasing capacity.
 There has increased in the procurement prices, i.e. farmers are being paid high for their rural market by the government.
 Good quality crops as a result of modern technology, suitable weather facilitate a good harvest; it also facilitates an increase in rural employment in the agriculture sector and its allied sectors.

-- The changing lifestyle if the rural population over the period.
+- The changing lifestyle of the rural population over the period.
 There has been a change in the basic necessities, now a day’s every household owns a two-wheeler, mobile, and television.
-Entry-level versions of the commodity are giving way to branded commodities
+Entry-level versions of the commodity are giving way to branded commodities.

 Rural market products in India have great potential.
 The following steps can facilitate the unlocking of the rural market potential:

 For this, one needs to identify efficient ways to take their goods and services to the rural population.
 Companies should focus on the building of distribution channels in such a way that every individual in the rural setting is able to access their rural market products and services.
 This can be done by developing a multilayer distribution system.
 Different methods can be used to reach the diverse rural dwellers, it can be conventional distribution, or the goods and services can be distributed by small sub-distributors; or the goods can be distributed through van or vehicular delivery; this distribution channel is very effective in inaccessible out of reach areas.
 Retailers order through mobiles or other telecommunication technologies to order, and these can deliver the rural market products to these destinations.
 Still inaccessible and smaller rural micro-markets, with low population and no proper road connectivity, can be reached by two or three-wheelers.
 These vehicles can make two or three visits to these retail kiosks for distribution of the goods; whichever way the goods are distributed, one needs to build and develop an effective distribution strategy with diverse action plans to cater to the diverse needs and population in the rural areas.